 The Educational Specialist Degree program is based on the “value-added” concept of preparation of school leaders for district level leadership positions such as superintendent and assistant superintendent.

 Students are eligible to apply for unconditional admission to the Educational Specialist degree program if they meet the requirements listed:

 Applicants who fail to meet the grade point requirement specified for unconditional admission may be admitted conditionally to enroll for a maximum of twelve semester hours.
 If a student was admitted conditionally based on grade point average, the condition will be met if upon completion of twelve semester hours a cumulative grade point average of 3.00 or better is achieved.

-The director of the CLL program will assign a faculty advisor to each student admitted to the degree program.
-The advisor will assist the student in the program of study that leads to the fulfillment of degree requirements.
+The academic advisor will assist the student in the program of study that leads to the fulfillment of degree requirements.
 Subsequently, the academic advisor, the Department Graduate Committee, and the Graduate College monitor the student’s progress as they progress through the program.
 It remains, however, the student’s responsibility to understand and to satisfy all degree requirements.